 The pips (or numbered cards) in the suit of wands show us many ways to think about this energy, from finding joy and a sense of empowerment through what we are building to guarding our energy and not letting our natural Fire overtake us.
-There are moments when we are called to action, asked to take courage.
+There are moments when we are called to action, and asked to take courage.

-But there are also moments when we are asked to step back from movement and assess our choices, consider ways to slow down, and be cautious about how we are spending our energy.
+But there are also moments when we are asked to step back from movement and assess our choices, consider ways to slow down and be cautious about how we are spending our energy.

 On the other hand, the court cards represent individuals learning how to utilize the energy of the wands best.

 The page is a child and student, someone who is just beginning their journey with passion and excitement; the knight is an adolescent, eager to prove their talent and skill with confident actions; the queen is a master and ruler who teaches others how to use this element internally, and the king is a master and ruler who teaches others how to use this element externally.

 These cards can represent the querent, a person in the querent’s life, or can offer advice on how to harness the energy of the suit of wands for themselves.

 Below, I offer some simple interpretations of each of the fourteen cards in the suit of wands.
 You can combine these with your own research or intuitive ideas to develop a personal, powerful understanding of each of these cards, but this will give you a place to begin.

 Ace of Wands: A flash of inspiration, a brand new idea or goal that captivates and excites.
 A creative seed, a new journey, an invitation to begin something brilliant and authentic.
 The full potential of Fire, the soul, and the suit of wands.